Zardron/resume-builder/client/README.md

 ## Overview

-This repository contains the front-end client for an AI-inspired resume builder.
+This repository contains the front-end client for an AI-inspired ResumeIQ.
 The application focuses on a smooth authoring experience: users can switch between templates, customize typography and colors, adjust page margins, and generate PDF exports—all with instant visual feedback.
 Authentication views are currently UI-only; no backend services ship with this codebase.

 ## Key Features